daniel-wenzel/purposize/readme.md

 Option | Explanation | Default
 --- | --- | ---
 `deletionCheckInterval` | Determines how often purposize automatically checks for data instances whose retention period for a specific purpose has expired.
-As soon as purposize detects outdated storage purposes, the personal data attributes linked to the outdated purpose are deleted (if there is no other purpose that legitimizes the storage of the personal data attributes). <br><br> Must be given in milliseconds and must be greater than 1 hour (3600000 ms). | `21600000` (6 hours)
+As soon as purposize detects outdated storage purposes, the personal data attributes linked to the outdated purpose are deleted (if there is no other purpose that legitimizes the storage of the personal data attributes). <br><br> Must be a number given in milliseconds and must be greater than 1 hour (3600000 ms). | `21600000` (6 hours)
+`logging` | Determines if purposize creates log entries.
+Must be a boolean. | `true` `logFunction` | Custom logging function that can be provided.
+Receives the log string as input.
+Must be a function. | `console.log`

 # Modified Methods